EfficiencyJunky/TeaTimerV1/README.md

 For what it's worth though, I will provide documentation on how I built mine in case you want a good a good place to start.

-## See it in action
+# See it in action
 For some background into why I made this, and a demo of it in action, check out my instagram post here:
 [https://www.instagram.com/p/ByHbxj5pm57/](https://www.instagram.com/p/ByHbxj5pm57/)

+# Build your own!
+This project is a great way to get your feet wet in DIY product
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Njc4MzUxMDgsMTIzMDY1MzY4MV19
+eyJoaXN0b3J5IjpbMjAxNDA0OTU1OCwxMjMwNjUzNjgxXX0=
 -->